The-Back-Room/BLEACH-Hentai-UI-X2-Theme-for-Windows-10-19H1-22H2/README.md

 You can find the UI-X2 theme here: [UI-X2 Theme for Windows 10 19H1-22H2][ORIGINAL]

 > [!IMPORTANT]
-> These themes are for advanced users who know how to properly patch their system files to run unsigned themes.
+> Custom Visual Styles are for advanced users who know how to properly patch their system files to run unsigned themes.
 > Patching your system files **CAN** and **WILL** brick your system if done wrong.
 >
 > We take **NO** responsibility for anyone who bricks their system using custom MSSTYLE themes.